codeDeviator/React.js/README.md

 ## Core Concepts of React

 ### Components
-Components can be considered as building blocks by which different parts of user interface is built for example : button , navbar etc
+Components can be considered as building blocks by which different parts of user interface is built for example : button , navbar etc. In other words, we can say that every application you will develop in React will be made up of pieces called components.
+Components make the task of building UIs much easier.
+You can see a UI broken down into multiple individual pieces called components and work on them independently and merge them all in a parent component which will be your final UI.
-Componets are independent and reusable bits of code There are 2 types of React componets -
+Componets are independent and reusable bits of code.
+There are 2 types of React componets -

 - Functional Components